st-tech/ppf-contact-solver/articles/eigensys.md

 >
 > The content of this section is described in the supplementary PDF.
 > Please cite our paper if you wish to mention this article; not the link to this repository.
+> Just to avoid confusion; the existence of this analysis is not even implied in the main paper, but its full contents do exist in the supplementary PDF.

 ## 🏁 The Final Results